Dan Leibel '14

 Because the Exploratory Program allows students to take courses in any of IC’s five schools before declaring a major, Dan had the chance to investigate his varied interests.

 “The Exploratory Program relieved my anxiety about not knowing what to study because it let me pick classes earlier, and that kept me on track to graduate.
 Being an exploratory student at IC is way different from being undeclared somewhere else.”

 During his first year—as he took classes in biology, politics, literature, philosophy, and general psychology in addition to the required freshman seminar—Dan discovered another Exploratory Program feature: a dedicated advising staff.

 “At the end of my first semester, I was leaning toward politics but still thinking of speech pathology, so my advisor suggested two speech-path requirements: Communications Disorders and Developmental Psychology.
 As it turned out, those two courses fit me better than any of the others because they studied how people work.
 So I decided to major in psychology, which wasn’t on my original list.”

-The “fit” Dan discovered led him to blend the science of the mind with human development.
-He took courses in neuroscience to gain a better understanding of the brain’s biological processes while also doing research about the development of different groups of people.
+The “fit” Dan discovered led him to blend the science of the mind with human behavior.
+He took courses in neuroscience to gain a better understanding of the brain’s biological processes while also doing research about peoples' personality characteristics.